FinTech Wales Foundry Accelerator Program 2022 Cohort Announced

 Neil Cocker, Programme Director of the FinTech Wales Foundry, comments:

-The nine startups accepted into the 2022 FinTech Wales Foundry Accelerator are:
+The eight startups accepted into the 2022 FinTech Wales Foundry Accelerator are:

 TropoGo (Wales) — India’s First and only real-time Micro Drone insurance.